v3rm1/dmas_pred_markets/README.md

 ## Instructions
 Run python3 hello_world.py

-## Dog with garlic on head has a vietnam flashback
+## Dog with garlic on head has a vietnam flashback (Still not a gif, we're working on it)
 ![Dog with garlic on head has a vietnam flashback](https://i.imgur.com/eKTqxXR.png)